Hong-Kong-International-School/machine-learning-for-sustainable-development-Feebo37/README.md

-The SDGs I will be focusing on is SDG 3.
+The SDGs I will be focusing on is SDG 3 (Health and Well-Being)

-The problem: People are too lazy to properly recycle their waste.
-A lot of it had to be manually sorted.
-What happens when people decide not to manually sort their waste anymore?
+The problem: Skin Cancer Detection.